 The work done on the fish catch and effort in Kashmir has been limited.
 Also the work on the efficiency of fishing gears including the cost and returns with respect to the particular gear is also negligible.
 The changing ecological condition of the Lake over the years has also affected the fish catch and composition.
 It was with this background that the present research work was carried out.

 Materials and methods

+2.1 Study area

 Fig 1-Study Area